 On July 10, 2003, the Company adopted the Warp 9, Inc. Stock Option Plan for Directors, Executive Officers, and Employees of and Key Consultants to the Company.
-This Plan, may issue 25,000,000 shares of common stock.
+This Plan permits the Company to issue up to 25,000,000 shares of common stock upon exercise of stock options granted under the plan.
 Options granted under the Plan could be either Incentive Options or Nonqualified Options, and are administered by the Company's Board of Directors.
 Each option may be exercisable in full or in installment and at such time as designated by the Board.
 Notwithstanding any other provision of the Plan or of any Option Agreement, each option are to expire on the date specified in the Option Agreement, which date are to be no later than the tenth anniversary of the date on which the option was granted (fifth anniversary in the case of an Incentive Option granted to a greater-than-10% stockholder).
 The purchase price per share of the Common Stock under each Incentive Option is to be no less than the Fair Market Value of the Common Stock on the date the option was granted (110% of the Fair Market Value in the case of a greater-than-10% stockholder).
 The purchase price per share of the Common Stock under each Nonqualified Option were to be specified by the Board at the time the Option was granted, and could be less than, equal to or greater than the Fair Market Value of the shares of Common Stock on the date such Nonqualified Option was granted, but were to be no less than 85% of the Fair Market Value of the Common Stock on the date of grant.
 The Plan provides specific language as to the termination of options granted.

-WARP 9, INC. AND SUBSIDIARY NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - UNAUDITED SEPTEMBER 30, 2012
+WARP 9, INC. AND SUBSIDIARY NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - UNAUDITED DECEMBER 31, 2012

-On October 12, 2011, the Company granted 3,000,000 employee qualified (incentive) stock options, and 500,000 non-qualified stock options at a strike price of \$0.004.
-The options vest 1/48th monthly and expire October 12, 2021.
+On October 12, 2011, the Company granted 3,000,000 employee qualified (incentive) stock options, and 500,000 non-qualified stock options at an exercise price of \$0.004.
+The options vest 1/48th monthly and expire on October 12, 2021.
+During the six months ended December 31, 2012, 2,500,000 of these incentive stock options were forfeited due to terminations.

-On August 13, 2012, the Company granted 12,500,000 non-qualified stock options at a strike price of \$0.0053.
-The options vest 1/36th monthly and expire August 13, 2019.
+On August 13, 2012, the Company granted 12,500,000 non-qualified stock options at an exercise price of \$0.0053.
+The options vest 1/36th monthly and expire on August 13, 2019.

-A summary of the Company's stock option activity for the three months ending September 30, 2012, and related information follows:
+A summary of the Company's stock option activity for the three months ending December 31, 2012, and related information follows: